Wells-next-the-Sea: History

 The town has been a seaport since before the 14th century, when it supplied grain to London and subsequently to the miners of the north east, in return for which Wells was supplied with coal.
 Until the 19th century, it was easier to carry bulk cargoes by sea than overland.
 It was a significant port in the 16th century, with 19 ships over 16 tons burden operating out of Wells in 1580, making it the major port in the area.
 It had been, since the beginning of the century, an exporter of grain and an importer of coal.
 Wells was also from early days a manufactory of malt.
 At its height, the town boasted up to twelve maltings which, in 1750, contributed a third of the exports of malt from the country, mostly to Holland, more than any other port save for Great Yarmouth.

 Wells was also a fishing port: in 1337, it is recorded as having had thirteen fishing boats and nearby Holkham had nine.
 Its mariners brought first herring and then cod from Iceland in quantity between the 15th and 17th centuries.
-The regulation of the harbour in order to preserve its use was by Act of Parliament in 1663; in 1769, Harbour Commissioners were appointed with powers over vessels entering and leaving (as they still have today).
+The regulation of the harbour in order to preserve its use was by an act of Parliament, the Wells Harbour and Quay Act 1663 (15 Cha.
+2. c.
+5 Pr.); harbour commissioners were appointed by the Wells Harbour and Quay Act 1769 (9 Geo.
+3. c.
+8) with powers over vessels entering and leaving (as they still have today).
 The quay was substantially rebuilt in 1845, as part of attempts to improve the town.
-At the same time, Improvement Commissioners were appointed with the task of making the town commodious and attractive to residents and the burgeoning tourist trade.
+At the same time, improvement commissioners were appointed by the Wells (Norfolk) Improvement Act 1844 (7 & 8 Vict. c. xciv) with the task of making the town commodious and attractive to residents and the burgeoning tourist trade.
 As a small port, it built ships until the late 19th century; it never transferred to building motor vessels or to steel hulls.
 The coming of the railway in 1857 reduced the harbour trade, but it revived briefly after the Second World War for the import of fertiliser and animal feed.
 In 1982, there were 258 ship movements into the harbour.